Tips for Storytelling: How to Get Grandma to Talk

 Sometimes, There’s a Real Reason Grandma Won’t Talk

-First, a preface.
+First, a thought.
 You may be asking a person to talk who has a real reason not to share certain things.
 You need to respect that and give her that space.
 Allow her to have her boundaries.
 Allow her to say, “No, thank you, I’d rather not talk about that.”
 If, instead, the reluctance stems from a feeling that sharing isn’t worth taking the time, you can be ready with these tips for storytelling.

 Get her to talk about something that may be more surface level to start.
 Then, once she’s comfortable, she’ll be able to talk about deeper memories.
 And through that sharing, you’ll begin to see your connection change, and the conversation will hopefully move in the direction you were hoping for, from the beginning.